assareh/tfc-agent/README.md

 # tfc-agent

 This repository contains usage examples of the [Terraform Cloud Agent](https://www.terraform.io/docs/cloud/workspaces/agent.html).
+As of Sep-2021 the Terraform Cloud Agent is available with Terraform Cloud Business tier and self-managed Terraform Enterprise.

 * `tfc-agent-ecs` provides an example of running tfc-agent on AWS ECS Fargate, and enabling credential free provisioning from Terraform Cloud by leveraging AWS IAM and [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) to automatically generate short-lived security credentials.
 * `tfc-agent-azure` provides an example of running tfc-agent on Azure Container Instances, and enabling credential free provisioning from Terraform Cloud by leveraging Azure MSI to automatically generate short-lived security credentials.
 (Beta)